hunner/openstack-deploy/README.md

 Run the agent on the compute node again and verify that the connections are ok.

-## 8.2 Installing Cinder Volume

-## 8.2 Installing Nova Compute and the Quantum Agent
+## 8.2 Installing Nova Compute, Cinder Volume, and the Quantum Agent

 # Chapter 9 Horizon